International Poetry Forum: Legacy

-In 1967, the University of Pittsburgh Press launched the Pitt Poetry Series in collaboration with the International Poetry Forum as a platform for publishing winning manuscripts of the IPF's United States Award, which was awarded from 1967-1977.
+In 1967, the University of Pittsburgh Press launched the Pitt Poetry Series in collaboration with the International Poetry Forum as a platform for publishing winning manuscripts of the Forum's United States Award, which was awarded from 1967–1976.
+In 1978, the Forum launched its own Byblos Editions imprint, which has published collections by Vicente Aleixandre, William Jay Smith, Adonis, and others.

-Samuel Hazo, IPF founder and director of 43 years, was named Pennsylvania’s first Poet Laureate in 1993, a position he served for a decade.
-For his work directing the IPF, Hazo received the Griffin Award and an honorary doctorate from the University of Notre Dame, the Hazlett Award for Excellence in Literature from the Pennsylvania Governor, and the Forbes Medal for Outstanding Cultural Contributions to Western Pennsylvania.
+Samuel Hazo, who served as the Forum's founder and director for 43 years, was named Pennsylvania’s first Poet Laureate in 1993, a position he served for a decade.
+For his work directing the Forum, Hazo received honorary doctorates from institutions such as the University of Notre Dame and Carnegie Mellon University; the Hazlett Award for Excellence in Literature from the Pennsylvania Governor; the Forbes Medal for Outstanding Cultural Contributions to Western Pennsylvania; and the Common Wealth Award of Distinguished Service.

-In 2001, Hazo established the IPF archives at Carlow University.
-Audio recordings for the 1966-2009 sessions have since been digitized and made available through the International Poetry Forum Collection at Carlow’s Grace Library.

-In 2022, the Carlow University Art Gallery opened an exhibition entitled “To Hear it With Our Eyes: Activist Voices in the International Poetry Forum (1966-1974),” which explored the writing and activism of IPF participants like Derek Walcott, Adonis, Gwendolyn Brooks, and Kurt Vonnegut.

-In January 2023, in advance of the announcement of the IPF relaunch, Carlow University presented “The Power of Poetry: Celebrating the Legacy of the International Poetry Forum,” a public event featuring poetry readings by Samuel Hazo, Naomi Shihab Nye, Richard Blanco, and Tracy K. Smith.
+In January 2023, Carlow University presented “The Power of Poetry: Celebrating the Legacy of the International Poetry Forum,” a public event featuring poetry readings by Samuel Hazo, Naomi Shihab Nye, Richard Blanco, and Tracy K. Smith.

+After his retirement, Hazo established an archival collection at Carlow covering his tenure as director.
+Audio recordings for the Forum's 1966–2009 poetry readings have since been digitized, donated, and made available through the International Poetry Forum Collection at Carlow’s Grace Library.
+Recordings from the Grefenstette administration are publicly available on the International Poetry Forum's own YouTube and social media channels.